Reviewed on 1/5/2022

-Council: The Connecticut Rivers Council is responding to concerns related to Coronavirus (COVID-19).
+The Connecticut Rivers Council is responding to concerns related to the Coronavirus (COVID-19).
 We are following recommendations of both national and state Departments of Health, and local Healthcare officials, and we are doing our part in trying to limit the spread of the virus.
-Effective Friday, March 19th; Connecticut Rivers Council COVID-19 Update.
-With Governor Lamont’s recent announcement, we will be re-opening for tent camping and other various unit events.
 Below is our latest guidance.
 This takes effect November 1, 2021.